 - The asset must maintain a large number of readily-available, interested buyers.

-- The asset must be able to be transferred easily and securely.
+- The asset must be able to be transferred easily and securely and also maintains its value.

 Why are highly liquid investments important?

-If you've done any reading about personal finance and how to strengthen your personal finances for today, tomorrow, and the future, then you've undoubtedly read about the importance of investing in retirement accounts.
+If you’ve done any reading about why personal finance is important and how to strengthen your personal finances for today, tomorrow, and the future, then you’ve undoubtedly read about the importance of investing in retirement accounts, which is different from liquid investing.

 Low-risk investing for the near future